Combine things in new ways

 USING CREATIVE COMBINATIONS TO WRITE MY FIRST BOOK

-As you probably know by now, I am writing my first book and I’ve given myself some incredibly HUGE expectations and a very short time to achieve them.
+As you probably know by now, I am writing my first book and I’ve given myself some incredibly HUGE expectations and a relatively short time to achieve them.
 I needed to combine my tasks creatively for advantage.

 These are the tasks I combined.